EllieChen-Git/React-Concepts/README.md

 - **Class components** are ES6 classes.

 - **Function components** are components that only contain a render method and don’t have their own state.
-They take props as input and return only what should be rendered.
-  (Refer to ComponentTypes.js for examples of function & class components)
+They take props as input and return only what should be rendered. <i>(Refer to ComponentTypes.js for examples of function & class components)</i>

 |                                     | :bulb: Function Components :bulb:                                                                                                                             | :cactus: Class Components :cactus:                      |
 | :---------------------------------- | :------------------------------------------------------------------------------------------------------------------------------------------------------------ | :------------------------------------------------------ |